SolidLabResearch/generic-data-viewer/README.md

 {
-    "title": "Title shown at the top of the app.", "logoLocation": "Image location of the logo shown at the top of the app (relative to public folder.).", "logoRedirectURL": "The URL the Web application redirects to when a users clicks on the logo.", "mainAppColor": "The main colors used in the app, can be any CSS color.", "backgroundColor": "Background color of the app, can be any CSS color.", "footer": "HTML components or text that will function as the footer (will be placed in the footer div.)",
+    "title": "Title shown at the top of the app.", "logoLocation": "Image location of the logo shown at the top of the app (relative to public folder.).", "logoRedirectURL": "The URL the Web application redirects to when a user clicks on the logo.", "mainAppColor": "The main colors used in the app, can be any CSS color.", "backgroundColor": "Background color of the app, can be any CSS color.", "footer": "HTML components or text that will function as the footer (will be placed in the footer div.)",